Rooted in material investigation, this course allows exploration of ceramics through art, craft and design contexts.

 Excellent technical support and facilities with specialist equipment.

-Regular visits from industry experts and practicing artists.
+Regular visits from industry experts and practising artists.

 This distinctive MA course offers you the opportunity to study a range of approaches to ceramics at postgraduate level.
 You’ll develop skills and knowledge through an exciting combination of material investigation and research.
 This will allow you to contextualise your practice in relation to current debates in art, craft and design and to develop an individual production strategy.
 Approaches of past students range from sculpture and installation through to studio ceramics and design for products.